Santa Clara Broncos men's basketball: San Francisco Years

 The San Francisco Civic Center was a frequent home for Santa Clara into the 1950s.

 The earliest Santa Clara Bronco home games were played at the San Jose YMCA, located down the Alameda from the campus.
 By 1927, however, the Broncos had adopted Kezar Pavilion, about 50 miles north of campus in San Francisco, as their home arena.
 In 1932, the Broncos began splitting time between the San Francisco Civic Center and Kezar.
 Though it may seem strange in a modern context to play games so far from campus, before the post-war boom, the vast majority of the Bay Area's population lived in San Francisco, and with them, the majority of Santa Clara's alumni and fans.
 Santa Clara's campus was considered rural and isolated at the time.
-With the Construction of the Seifert Gymnasium on campus in 1935, some less marquee match-ups were scheduled to be played on campus, much to the delight of the student body.
+With the construction of the Seifert Gymnasium on campus in 1935, some less marquee match-ups were scheduled to be played on campus, much to the delight of the student body.

 San Jose Civic Hosted the Broncos from 1935 until 1975.

 San Jose Civic Auditorium

 With its construction in 1935, San Jose finally had a building worthy of hosting intercollegiate basketball.
-Though the Broncos would still play 'home' games in San Francisco intermittently until 1951, San Jose Civic became Santa Clara's true home.
+Though the Broncos would still play 'home' games in San Francisco and Oakland intermittently until the late 1950s, San Jose Civic became Santa Clara's true home.
 The San Jose Civic Auditorium was designed for stage productions, giving the building a unique feeling during basketball games.
-Those sitting on the ground floor had an intimate view of the game, and opposing students were often state on opposite sides of the balconies.
+Those sitting on the ground floor had an intimate view of the game, and opposing students were often seated on opposite sides of the balconies.
 During the Second World War, due to wartime travel restrictions, most home games were played at the smaller, on-campus, Seifert Gymnasium.